 Multiple Enclave Process:

 Note: De-identified data refers to level 2 requested access, where 17 of 18 HIPAA identifiers have been removed; longitudinal data are data-shifted to protect individual privacy.
-The Limited Data Set (LDS) available from N3C consists of health information from individuals who have received a COVID-19 test or whose symptoms are consistent with COVID-19.
+The Limited Data Set (LDS) available from N3C consists of health information from individuals.
 Data will also be collected from individuals infected with pathogens such as SARS 1, MERS, and H1N1 to support comparative studies.
 16 of 18 HIPAA identifiers have been removed; data retain dates and zip codes.

 The Linkage Honest Broker platform and service will interface with the relevant Researcher/Requester Authentication Systems, the N3C Data Enclave, and the ephemeral workbench environments.